kevinolega/callcentertrainingtips/assets/pages/book-shy-shy.md

 permalink: shy-book
 author: Kevin Olega
 ---
-This is my most comprehensive book about how to get hired in a call center.
+Discover the most comprehensive guide to getting hired in a call center, packed with tips and tricks for success.

 ## WHAT IF YOUR MONTHLY PAYCHECK WAS MORE THAN ₱25,000?

-Would you be EXCITED to go to work?
+Are you ready to be EXCITED about going to work?

-Soon, you can.
+Your dream job is closer than you think.

-Kevin Olega breaks down the hidden steps behind finding and landing the job of your dreams.
+Kevin Olega reveals the secrets to finding and landing the perfect call center job, including:

-How to find the best jobs at the best call center companies.
+* Identifying the best job opportunities at top call center companies.

-How to pass the interview.
+* Acing the interview process.

-How to negotiate for money, benefits, and surprising perks.
+* Negotiating for a higher salary, improved benefits, and surprising perks.

-All the lessons all explained carefully, step by step, in **PRACTICAL CALL CENTER JOB HUNTING STRATEGIES**.

-Even if you have limited experience, don’t know where to start, or don’t know what your goals are — **PRACTICAL CALL CENTER JOB HUNTING STRATEGIES** can help you.

-This program details **EVERYTHING** you need to find and land your dream call center job, step by step.

-All the exact strategies, tools, tactics, real-world examples, word-for-word scripts, and mindsets to get past your fear, get hired, increase your income, get remote jobs, and much, much more.

-We’ve also included:
+**PRACTICAL CALL CENTER JOB HUNTING STRATEGIES** breaks down every step of the process, making it accessible for anyone, regardless of experience or background.

+This comprehensive program includes:

-Live mentoring sessions, complete guides, video lessons to show you exactly how to answer the trickiest interview questions.
+* Live mentoring sessions, in-depth guides, and video lessons on tackling the toughest interview questions.

-Behind-the-scenes tools and tactics from real hiring managers and employers.
+* Insider tools and tactics from real hiring managers and employers.

-Find out what employers wished you knew about BPO work.
+* Insights on what BPO employers wish applicants knew about the industry.

-Receive copies of real **RESUMES**, that landed high-paying jobs and major promotions.
+* Real-life resumes that have successfully landed high-paying jobs and significant promotions.

-Six months **SUPPORT** to help you get the most out of PRACTICAL CALL CENTER JOB HUNTING STRATEGIES.
+* Six months of SUPPORT to maximize the benefits of the strategies outlined in the program.

-Kevin will personally hold your hand in case you need anything.
+With **PRACTICAL CALL CENTER JOB HUNTING STRATEGIES**, you'll gain all this and more for just ₱1,667.
+Nothing else compares.

+<a href="https://forms.gle/rDnCxchcvXcLbpXh8" class="button focus">SIGN UP</a><br><br>

+This book contains every tip, trick, strategy, and lifehack you'll need to secure your dream call center job.

+Caution: Do not purchase this book if you dislike reading.
+It's lengthy but life-changing.

+INSIDE THE BOOK, YOU'LL DISCOVER:

+* OVER 1,000 SECRETS TO GETTING HIRED
+* CONFIDENCE-BUILDING STRATEGIES FOR INTERVIEWS
+* A SIX-WEEK PLAN TO IMPROVE YOUR ENGLISH SKILLS
+* TIPS FOR SPEAKING LIKE AN AMERICAN
+* A RESUME CREATION GUIDE
+* TECHNIQUES TO IMPRESS YOUR INTERVIEWER
+* PREPARATION TIPS FOR HIGH-PAYING JOBS
+* ACTIVITIES TO BOOST YOUR CONFIDENCE

+Transform from shy to self-assured and tackle interviews with ease.

+Follow a simple, step-by-step plan that leads you to your dream job.

+Gain access to a resource that helps you answer even the trickiest interview questions.

+Receive personal guidance during your job hunt and never feel alone in an interview again.

+Join now and embark on your journey to call center success!

-With PRACTICAL CALL CENTER JOB HUNTING STRATEGIES, you get ALL of this, for ₱667.
+With PRACTICAL CALL CENTER JOB HUNTING STRATEGIES, you get ALL of this, for ₱1,667.
 Nothing else comes close.

 <a href="https://forms.gle/rDnCxchcvXcLbpXh8" class="button focus">SIGN UP</a><br><br>

-I put all my tips, tricks, strategies, and lifehacks in this book.

-Do not buy this book if you hate reading.

-This book is long and will change your life.

 ![Shy Person's Guide Book Cover]({{ site.url }}/assets/img/Shy-Person-book-cover.png)